Rajasthan: Worried for Congress, says Kapil Sibal as Sachin Pilot reaches Delhi with MLAs

 The deputy chief minister of Rajasthan is said to be in touch with the BJP, according to media reports.

-Congress leader Kapil Sibal on Sunday said he was worried for his party amid alleged poaching attempts of the Bharatiya Janata Party to overthrow the Ashok Gehlot-led government in Rajasthan.
+Congress leader Kapil Sibal on Sunday said he was worried for his party amid alleged attempts of poaching by the Bharatiya Janata Party to overthrow the Ashok Gehlot-led government in Rajasthan.
 “Will we wake up only after the horses have bolted from our stables?”
 Sibal tweeted.

 This came after Rajasthan Deputy Chief Minister Sachin Pilot reached Delhi along with over a dozen loyalist MLAs, and is said to be in touch with the Bharatiya Janata Party, according to NDTV.

 Pilot and other party leaders in Rajasthan are reportedly upset with Chief Minister Ashok Gehlot for issuing orders to question the deputy chief minister in an investigation into alleged attempts to destabilise the state government.
 Pilot was summoned by the Rajasthan Anti-Terror Squad and the Special Operations Group on Friday.
-The complaint was filed ahead of the Rajya Sabha elections by Rajasthan Chief Whip Mahesh Joshi.
+The complaint was reportedly filed ahead of the Rajya Sabha elections by Rajasthan Chief Whip Mahesh Joshi.

 Pilot’s loyalists have threatened to revolt against the investigating order.
 “Never before has [a] sitting state president or a deputy chief minister [been] served such [a] letter,” an unidentified official close to Pilot told NDTV.
 “The high command has not done anything to intervene.”

-However, after reports emerged of Pilot being upset over the summons, notices surfaced showing the chief minister too had been summoned in connection with the investigation.
+Another unidentified Congress leader said the party is confident they will not allow “a Madhya Pradesh situation to take place again”.

+The Kamal Nath-led Congress government in Madhya Pradesh collapsed in March after 22 MLAs, considered close to former party leader Jyotiraditya Scindia, resigned.
+They later joined the BJP.
+Scindia joined the saffron party on March 11 and was named the BJP’s Rajya Sabha candidate from Madhya Pradesh.

-The deputy chief minister, who reached the national Capital on Saturday, also held talks with Congress President Sonia Gandhi.
+Pilot, who reached the national Capital on Saturday, also held talks with Congress President Sonia Gandhi.
 “Both Sonia and Rahul Gandhi have been briefed about the situation,” an unidentified official told the news channel.
 “Sonia Gandhi will take a call on the matter and all must work together whatever the differences.”

 Pilot has complained of Gehlot’s “sidelining attempts”, another unidentified official told India Today.
 He has also sought intervention from the Centre.